satellitecomponent/Neurite/README.md

 CLICK AND DRAG to move around the fractal.
 SCROLL WHEEL, or PINCH on touchpad zooms.

-Dendrite embeddeds text, photos, audio, video, pdfs, or any i-frame content onto a rendering of the Mandelbrot set. (this includes any ai chatbot where the i-frame is not blocked)
+Dendrite embeddeds text, photos, audio, video, pdfs, or any i-frame content onto a rendering of the Mandelbrot set. (this includes any ai chatbot where the i-frame is not blocked) If you're having trouble, give chat-gpt the link ask it to convert the link to an iframe

 Files can be dragged and dropped into the fractal from your local files, or embed links can be copied and pasted onto the fractal.
 (Make sure its an embed link)